Centre d’Interpretació del Call

 Various guided bicycle tours are offered, but be warned that groups can be quite large.

 Domus de Sant Honorat

 The remains of a Roman domus (town house) have been unearthed and opened to the public.
 The house (and vestiges of three small shops)...

 Inspired by Prague's bohemian tearooms, this bright and buzzing cafe in the heart of the old Jewish quarter is a tea connoisseur’s...

 La Vinateria del Call

 In a magical setting in the former Jewish quarter, this tiny jewel box of a restaurant (recently extended to add another dining room)...

 Placeta de Manuel Ribé · interesting places nearby

 Centre d’Interpretació del Call information

-Once a 14th-century house of the Jewish weaver Jucef Bonhiac, this small visitors centre is dedicated to the history of Barcelona’s Jewish quarter, El Call.
-Glass sections in the ground floor allow you to inspect Mr Bonhiac’s former wells and storage space.
+Once a 14th-century house of the Jewish weaver Jucef Bonhiac, this small visitor centre is dedicated to the history of Barcelona’s Jewish quarter, El Call.
+Glass sections on the ground floor allow you to inspect Mr Bonhiac’s former wells and storage space.
 The house, also known as the Casa de l’Alquimista (Alchemist’s House), hosts a modest display of Jewish artefacts, including ceramics excavated in the area of El Call, along with explanations and maps of the one-time Jewish quarter.